Self-hosted mouse click/keydown counter thingamajig =] (OS X/Wind0ngs lol)

 (where xx

-is a number, in my case 21
+is a number, in this case 21

-(static library/archive) and libmysqlclient.dylib
+) and libmysqlclient.dylib

 (a symlink to the numbered variant)sauce/mac/lib